somegenericdev/WYSIWYGTextEditor/README.md

 ```

 ### Add fonts
-This fork also implements a simple way to add your own fonts to the editor.
+You can add your own fonts to the editor.

 ```cs
 @using Penman.Blazor.Quill